eldday/webresume/README.md

 ---
 * The entire site is a dynamically loading set of scripts that makes calls to the database to query for information and present it in an interactive website
-* The horizontat top menu builds your company history from newest to oldest (Left to right) clicking on these menu objects loads your job history in the page below it
+* The top menu builds your company history from newest to oldest (Left to right) clicking on these menu objects loads your job history in the page below it
 * The company specific pages show your job history at that company and are listed by most recent positions first vertically
 * The company logo is displayed to the left of your job history and is a link to a modal that presents the company description information
 * The right-aligned login button allows one to login and authenticates with account defined in the user-accounts in the database and creates an authenticated session